pallets/website/content/contributing/layout.md

 Every project uses the same project layout and tools.
 It is helpful to be aware of them and their documentation when contributing.

+Keeping every project consistent makes it easy for people to move between projects.
+The more a project begins to diverge, the more likely it is to cause an issue at an inopportune time.
+If something here is changed in one project, it should be applied to all others as well.

 ## Requirements Files

-Each development environment uses a requirements file and the [pip-tools][] and [pip-compile-multi][] tools to pin versions.
+Each development environment uses a requirements file and the [pip-tools] and [pip-compile-multi] tools to pin versions.
 This ensures that tests and builds are reproducible when setting up a new environment or looking at previous tags.

 The `requirements` folder contains `.in` files that list the direct, unpinned